caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 * `Rebecca Purple` is written as a CSS [named color](https://www.w3.org/TR/css-color-4/#named-colors)
 * `Very Dark Grey` is written using an [RGB](https://www.w3.org/TR/css-color-4/#rgb-functions) function that indicate the percentage of red, green and blue in the color

-**IMPORTANT: Do not use color as the only way to convey information.
-For example: If you want to convey success, use text or another way to indicate success in addition to the color green.**

-**This is also important from a cultural standpoint.
-Not everyone using your site may understand your use of green or any other color the way you do.**

 ```json
     "palette": [
       {